GiviMAD/rustpotter/README.md

 }
 ```

-Rustpotter exposes a reference to the current partial detection, to allow read access to it if needed.
+Rustpotter exposes a reference to the current partial detection that allows read access to it for debugging purposes.

 ## Web Demos